 As long as traditional sociological views of Mexican Americans are held, the social advancement of the people as a whole is impossible.
-In The Chicano Experience, Alfred Mirandé (2010) further notes that such views not only make racial passing more appealing but also inevitable if one is to succeed in the United States.
-He argues, "Escape is possible for individual members of a subordinate group if one is more Caucasian in appearance or if the culture and values of the larger society is adopted [...]"
-(Mirandé 1994:24).
+Alfred Mirandé (2010) further notes that such views not only make racial passing more appealing but also inevitable if one is to succeed in the United States.
+He argues, "Escape is possible for individual members of a subordinate group if one is more Caucasian in appearance or if the culture and values of the larger society is adopted [. . .]" (p.
+24).
 In other words, Mexican Americans can attain the American Dream, but only if they "pass" as Caucasians.